Cops Kill People: Charges Dropped Against 5 Virginia Deputies Accused Of Irvo Otieno Murder

-According to APNews, Judge Joseph Teefy of Dinwiddie Circuit Court agreed to drop the criminal charges that were pending against five of the ten accused parties.
+According to AP News, Judge Joseph Teefy of Dinwiddie Circuit Court agreed to drop the criminal charges that were pending against five of the 10 accused parties.
 With this move, only three people remain charged in Otieno’s death.
-The family and their attorneys reacted to publicly to the decision in a news conference earlier this week.
+The family and their attorneys reacted publicly to the decision in a news conference earlier this week.

 Caroline Ouko, Otieno’s mother, called the move a “radical, reckless decision with great ramifications.”